SillySabertooth/relaxed_NGS_data_processing/README.md

 # relaxed_NGS_data_processing
-This bash-script (with relaxed processing of NGS data by simple programs) was made up for russian speaking people that new with NGS.<br/> IMPORTANT: So, don't laugh - it's not amazing, i know. and, i think, you don't need to use it.
-Of course it'll not being updated.
-The sole reason why i pushed it to github - in the start of this work we was should make some report for managerial staff.
-I made link on the script - and now i can't delete it cause some bureaucratic reports include it.

-Sorry, but i wrote it for russian speaking and don't want to translate on Eng.
-The code is simple - all is clear.
+This bash script was created as a side project during my first steps in the NGS Illumina data processing and shell scripting.
+It consists of simple free programs and code.
+The framework includes QC check, filtering, alignment, processing, calling; all the steps mostly use soft cut-offs.<br/>

+Sorry, but I wrote it for Russian-speaking people that are new in the field.
+NB: since at that time I wanted to automatize the process, the code is overcrowded with not smart conditionings.
-If somebody interest in the script (i have no idea why it can be),
+The commands itself are simple; if somebody interest in the script for any reason, please write to danatyermakovich@gmail.com <br/>
-i will answer to all questions immediately - danatyermakovich@gmail.com<br/>
-And maybe i might put some English explanation inside the script.

 ####################RU######################